Navy Engineering Innovation & Leadership (NEIL)

 Peer leaders serve as role models and mentors for students who follow them in learning difficult topics and skills, or into a new learning environment.
 For example, IUPUI hires high-achieving undergraduates as peer leaders to work in collaboration with STEM course instructors to teach student teams through active and collaborative peer-led team learning (PLTL).
 Instead of traditional recitation in STEM classes, peer leaders mediate weekly problem-solving sessions and facilitate team discussion of concepts and strategies.
 Peer leaders could also help create a learning community beyond the classroom, for example, to encourage under-represented students to persist and graduate successfully.
 Peer leaders are enthusiastic and motivated and have the desire to contribute to the learning of their peers.
 They are catalysts in forming a community of students that can serve as a support group for each other.
 With time, peer leaders become increasingly independent at performing these tasks and in taking on other leadership roles.

 Each NEIL scholar will be placed in peer leadership roles for one semester each year in the NEIL program, and will also enroll in a series of three 1-credit courses in tandem with their leadership and mentoring assignment.
-The peer leadership work will require 4-8 hours/week during the semester, with a pay rate of $12.00 per hour.
+The peer leadership work will require 4-8 hours/week during the semester, with a pay rate from $12/hour up to $15/hr for experienced 'superleaders'.

 Projects are in certain Navy priority areas, broadly defined: